CAMMA-public/cvs_annotator/README.md

 `videos_dir`: Directory containing the video files `vlc_path`:   If VLC is not in the system PATH, the path of the VLC executable

-The data should be organized like this:
+The data (frames) to be annotated should be organized like this:

 >    datapath
 >    >    video_name_1